geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 “How will it glad each loyal heart to know<br>
 That thou art found, and thus unchanged by woe!”<br>
 &emsp;“Aye! else I ill deserve to wear a crown,—<br>
-He earns not Fortune’s smiles who dreads her frown;
+He earns not Fortune’s smiles who dreads her frown;<br>
 Insult and torture I might well defy,<br>
 My only fear was unavenged to die<br>
 Where none should hear my fate; but now I fare<br>